 JWA presents virtual courses with scholars of Jewish women’s history, delving into the lives, challenges, choices, and innovations of Jewish women who changed our story.
 Each course is centered on a unique theme and consists of four to six sessions facilitated by experts in the field.
 Sessions are designed to stand alone, so participants can attend as many evenings as they'd like.
 No advanced reading or preparation required.

-Below are details from past and current courses.
-To join the new October series, sign up using this registration form.
-Unless otherwise indicated, all sessions begin at 8:00 p.m.
-ET.
+Below are details from past courses.
+Check back here for information on future courses.
 (Session recordings are currently only available to those registered for the course.
 To inquire about access to past recordings, please contact us.)

 October 2020—Jewish Women's Activism in the United States

 Session 1, Thursday, October 1: Jewish Women in the Labor Movement, with Annelise Orleck

 Session 2, Thursday, October 8: Jewish Women and the Birth Control Movement, with Melissa Klapper

 Session 3, Thursday, October 15: Jewish Women in the Civil Rights Movement, with Debra Schultz

 Session 4, Thursday, October 22: Jewish Feminism, with Joyce Antler